Over the past decade, marketing has changed drastically with how we communicate as brands.

 Like anything in business, it’s usually the risks that reap the rewards.
 There is no pressure at all to talk about things you don’t want to talk about, though expressing vulnerabilities is like a muscle, once you do it, you’ll open up a whole new world of possibilities.
 It only takes one person to open up a whole new conversation that can initiate change.

-Tara Ladd is the Founder and Creative Director at Your One and Only, a brand design studio that helps brands to communicate meaning through creative strategy and design.
+Premium member, Tara Ladd, is the Founder and Creative Director at Your One and Only, a brand design studio that helps brands to communicate meaning through creative strategy and design.
 In other words, they help to make your brand look awesome.
 You can find her sharing insights about brand, design and marketing on Instagram and Facebook.